Bhavesh-aiml/FaceAgeDetector/README.md

 - Upload image files or use your webcam to capture faces
 - Automatic face detection using OpenCV
+- Manual face selection when automatic detection fails
 - Age prediction for each detected face
-- Real-time webcam integration for live detection
+- Real-time webcam integration with live detection
 - Responsive design that works on mobile and desktop

 ## Technologies Used